-- Agricultural and Rural Development.
+- Agricultural and Rural Development

-- Natural Resources, Environmental Policy, and Climate Changed.
+- Natural Resources, Environmental Policy, and Climate Change

 - Urban and Regional Planning

-- Technology Policy and Managementf.
+- HIV/AIDS Policy and Prevention

-- Educational Administration, Planning and Policy
+- Educational Administration, Planning, and Policy

-- b.
-Higher Education Administration
+- Higher Education Administration

-- c.
-Teaching of English as a Foreign Language
+- Teaching English as a Foreign Language

-- Must Be Djiboutian citizens
+- Must be a Djiboutian citizen

 - Possess a degree

-- No age restriction, but priority given to(age 30-50)
+- No age restriction, but priority given to ages 30-50

-- No recent U.S. experience of over six months during the five years prior to August 2019
+- No recent U.S. experience of over six months during the five years prior to August 2022

 - No dual U.S. citizenship or U.S. permanent resident status